4 Storied Institutions Where Students Made LGBT History

 “LGBT sites … give LGBT students a sense of belongingness.”Sam Kester

-Sam Kester*, a D.C.-based LGBT activist with an MA in social justice and community organizing, asserts that young LGBT people have always helped lead the movement: “They had a really big role in the ‘60s in AIDS awareness.
+Sam Kester*, a D.C.-based LGBT activist with an MA in social justice and community organizing, asserts that young LGBT people have always helped lead the movement: “They had a really big role in the ‘60s, [and later with] AIDS awareness.
 Young folks have, in general, done a lot of organizing in different movements.”
 In particular, Kester attributes schools and universities as locations that “foster a sense of purpose, of wanting to be involved in the place around you.”

 The history of LGBT students and schools is long and, at times, strained.
 However, these four places demonstrate that LGBT youth have played a vital role in promoting educational equity and making their own history.